PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 keypoints:
 - Singularity can deal with an OverlayFS, but only one OverlayFS can be mounted per container instance
 - As each core writes results to a single `processorN`, this works for saving results inside each `overlayN`
 - Unfortunately, the `reconstructPar` tool cannot read results from several `overlayN` files.
-Therefore, results must be taken out before reconstruction.
+Therefore, decomposed results must be copied back to the host file system before reconstruction.
-- Last point may seem like a killer, but extraction and reconstruction may be performed in small batches avoiding the appearence of many files at the same time for the Meta Data Server.
+- Last point may seem like a killer, but extraction and reconstruction may be performed in small batches avoiding the appearence of many files at the same time in the host file system.
 ---

-## Meaning of icons and colours (just for the context of this tutorial)

-> ## Series of steps (commands) to be typed in users terminal (guided by instructor)
->
-{: .discussion}

-> ## Series of steps (commands) to be typed in users terminal by themselves (in breakout room)
->
-{: .challenge}

-> ## Collapsed blocks, with additional information, important parts of the scripts or pre-executed steps
-> No action required
-{: .solution}

-> ## The rest are just blocks ...
->
-{: .callout}

-> ## ...                     with general information
->
-{: .prereq}

 <p>&nbsp;</p>

-## 0.Introduction
+## I. Introduction

-> ## The large amount of files problem
+> ## The problem with a large amount of files
-> - The production of a large amount of result files has been a major problem for Supercomputing centres due to the overloading of their file management systems
+> - The creation of a large amount of result files has been a major problem for Supercomputing centres due to the overloading of their file management systems
-> - The problem is major because it affects performace for the whole system (affecting all the user base)
+> - This major problem affects the performace of the whole system (affecting all the user base)
 > - The collated option is of great benefit for reducing the amount of result files and solving this problematic
 >     - `fileHandler collated` + `ioRanks`
 > - But it is only fully functional for versions greater-than or equal to